Phbhan/Project-1-Cryptarithmetic-Problem-in-AI/README.md

 However, `2*3` and `1*3` do not exist because there is no third candidate character at row D E.

 Afterward, apply addition by column to receive the result we seek for.

-Thê following component sections are the names (a, b, c and so on…) of files and their included functions (i, ii, iii and so on…) which is submitted along with this report.

 ## Result:
 This algorithm has the complexity of O(`9^n`) whereas n is the amount of variable from